Skip to main content

 UK entry requirements

-• BTEC Level 3 Extended Diploma DDM in any subject and A-level Maths or Maths & Statistics at grade B.
+• BTEC Level 3 National Extended Diploma DDM in any subject and A-level Maths or Maths & Statistics at grade B.

-• BTEC Level 3 Diploma DM in any subject and A-level Maths or Maths & Statistics at grade B.
+• BTEC Level 3 National Diploma DM in any subject and A-level Maths or Maths & Statistics at grade B.

-• Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma with 45 credits at Level 3 and grade B in A level Maths or Maths & Statistics.
+• Obtain a minimum of 120 UCAS tariff points in any subject in the Access to HE Diploma with 45 credits at Level 3, and A level Maths or Maths & Statistics at grade B.

 A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English Language grade C or grade 4 or GCSE English Literature grade B or grade 5.